Jamesbhardy44/Jamesbhardy44/README.md

-- 👋 Hello, My name is James Hardy.
-Welcome to my GitHub Portfolio!         ---- @Jamesbhardy44
+-  Hello, My name is James Hardy.
+Welcome to my GitHub Portfolio.         ---- @Jamesbhardy44

 I am currently working as a ServiceNow Developer, admin, and security analyst.
 - I have a Masters of Science in Computer Information Systems from Boston University